"""The core state representation.

 Returns:

-SimState: A new SimState containing all input states as separate batches
+SimState: A new SimState containing all input states as separate systems

 Raises: